Jenna424/moves-mixer-frontend/README.md

 - Technologies: MongoDB, Mongoose, Express, React, Node, HTML, CSS, JavaScript
 - Styling and Images: Google Fonts, The Noun Project, Imgur
 - Project Planning: [Trello](https://trello.com/b/DSCna9VU/move-mixer), [draw.io](https://app.diagrams.net/#G1tS6ZlzS1Kbbn2_5WeEXI2egsKb5gcEQZ)
-- Development Tools: Visual Studio Code
+- Development Tools: Visual Studio Code, Heroku

 ---

 ### **_Getting Started_**

 ##### Fork and clone this repository and cd into moves-mixer-backend/ project directory.
-In one terminal, seed the database by running the command node seed/initializeData.js.
+Install all dependencies by running npm install.
+Seed the database by running the command node seed/initializeData.js.
 Then run the command npm run dev.
-In another terminal, cd into moves-mixer-frontend/ directory and run npm start.
-Begin exploring workout routines and exercise movements in your browser!
+In another terminal, cd into moves-mixer-frontend/ directory, run npm install to install all dependencies, and then run npm start to start up the app.
+Begin exploring and devising workout routines in your browser!

 ---